Notable People

 Some scientists find this pattern exhilarating.
 Others find it grandiose.
 Both reactions are understandable.

-His real subject is computational thinking
+His central subject is computational thinking

 The phrase "computational thinking" has become broad enough to sound empty, but in Wolfram's case it points to a genuine and continuous project.